 We tailor the design of our venues to thrive in varying climates, conditions and market sizes.
 The location of each venue is carefully selected through a rigorous site selection process, led by an experienced real estate team.
 Venue construction timelines may vary based on the size and complexity of the venue model, existing site conditions, the season and weather, as well as other factors, with a typical venue taking between 10 and 15 months to build from ground break until we are substantially complete.
-We primarily use the services of design/build contractors for the construction of our venues, and we generally estimate the gross development cost to build a venue to be between \$15 million and \$60 million depending on the size, location and various other factors.
+We primarily use the services of design/build contractors for the construction of our venues.
+We estimate the gross development costs to build a venue to generally be between \$15 million and \$60 million depending on the size, location and other various factors, with costs to build a venue generally averaging approximately \$30 million, with some venues costing less than this and some substantially more.
 While we typically seek to finance the construction of our venues through third-party developers or real estate financing partners, there are certain instances where we may fund a portion or all of the construction ourselves.
 When we acquire land directly or finance the venue construction ourselves, we may enter into arrangements to sell the assets and lease them back from a financing partner.

-Technology and game development for games used in Topgolf venue gameplay and on Topgolf digital media is supported by teams located in offices and studios in Dallas, Texas, San Francisco, California and Stockholm, Sweden.
-These teams are comprised of a variety of engineers, computer vision and data analysis scientists and mobile app developers.
-We also utilize a number of proprietary, industry standard and third-party management information systems in our business and rely on our own servers and third-party infrastructure to operate games and to maintain and provide analytical data.
+Technology and game development for the games used in the Topgolf venues and on Topgolf digital media is supported by teams which are comprised of a variety of engineers, computer vision and data analysis scientists and mobile application developers.
+We also utilize a combination of proprietary, industry standard and third-party management information systems, servers and infrastructures to operate games and to maintain and provide analytical data.